-Making dreams come trueThe Laura Dekker World Sailing Foundation has been established to provide programs for young people to develop life skills like team work, self confidence, responsibility, creativity, and leadership.
+Making dreams come trueThe Laura Dekker World Sailing Foundation has been founded in 2018 by Laura Dekker and Sander Vogelenzang.
+Established to provide programs for young people to develop life skills like team work, self confidence, responsibility, creativity, and leadership.
 The challenge of expeditions in foreign lands and long distance sailing aboard our sturdy training vessel provide a uniquely powerful and extremely effective environment for the personal development of children and teenagers that come from all sorts of backgrounds.
 Although we already have some great supporters and sponsors, a lot more help is needed to keep this project going.
-Head to how to support to find out what you can do to help.

 If it doesn't challenge you, it won't change you

 The concept in short

 Up to ten trainees, divided into different age groups ( varying from 8 to 16 years old), can participate in the programs which we are running.
 You will travel to many areas in which Laura was also during her solo world voyage

 We focus on teaching our students the primary life skills needed to start their independent journeys in life and become a successful part of our society.

 You will be involved in all aspects of the trip - preparation, cooking, maintenance, navigation, watches, sails, provisioning etc. Through this creating a small society aboard the ship in which the students can safely but effectively discover their talents in the diversity of tasks onboard.
 But also learn to take responsibility, make independent choices and collaborate with others ( from different cultures and from other backgrounds)

 What we aim to give the students that sail with us.